William Binney (intelligence official): VIPS letter on Ukraine

-In August 2014, Binney was among the signatories of an open letter by the group Veteran Intelligence Professionals for Sanity to German chancellor Angela Merkel in which they urged the Chancellor to be suspicious of U.S. intelligence regarding the alleged invasion by Russia in Eastern Ukraine.
-In the open letter, the group said:

-[A]ccusations of a major Russian "invasion" of Ukraine appear not to be supported by reliable intelligence.
-Rather, the "intelligence" seems to be of the same dubious, politically "fixed" kind used 12 years ago to "justify" the U.S.-led attack on Iraq.
+In August 2014, Binney was among the signatories of an open letter by Veteran Intelligence Professionals for Sanity to German Chancellor Angela Merkel, urging her to be "appropriately suspicious" of U.S. intelligence claims regarding alleged Russian military intervention in Eastern Ukraine prior to the September 2014 NATO summit.
+The letter stated that accusations of a major Russian invasion "appear not to be supported by reliable intelligence" and compared the claims to the "dubious, politically 'fixed'" intelligence used to justify the 2003 invasion of Iraq.